Fortress eCommerce Site and App Revamp

 Stakeholder Interviews

-We held four interviews with three teams to gather diverse perspectives, identify gaps, and foster collaboration across teams
+We held four interviews with three teams to gather diverse perspectives, identify gaps, and foster collaboration

 UX Workshop